 Let’s say that each email you receive takes you just 5 seconds to organize manually.
 If you, like most office workers, receive around 100 emails a day, you spend 500 seconds, or a little over 8 minutes, every day on email management alone.
 That may not seem like much at first but consider that 8 minutes of email management a day adds up to more than 2 days over the course of a year.
 That’s a lot of wasted time that can be saved with virtually no effort at all just by using an email organizer app.

 Top 10 Best Email Organizer Apps

 If you’ve read everything so far, our first choice of an email organizer app shouldn’t surprise you because we’ve already mentioned it several times.
 Clean Email is an excellent email cleaner app designed for people who want to achieve Inbox Zero with minimal effort.

-Each time you apply an action to your emails, Clean Email gives you the option to automatically apply the same action to all matching emails in the future.
+You can also automate your routine email tasks with this app.
 For example, you can automatically mark all emails from social networks as read or you can automatically archive all forwards from your coworkers.
 All the automation rules you’ve created can be managed from a single dashboard, so there’s no need to worry about missing emails because of an old automation rule you forgot about.

 - Excellent customer support.

 - Not all features are available for free.